robertsledge/ActiveDirectoryLab/README.md

 I upped the RAM to 4GB for the installs, but will be bringing it back to 2 so I can host both Clients, the Domain Controller, as well as my Kali attack machine on the same laptop without running into RAM issues (16 GB total on laptop).

+Ok, let's log in with our super secret password (Pa$$w0rd!)

 ![alt text](https://github.com/robertsledge/ActiveDirectoryLab/blob/main/6.JPG)

+Netx, we will use our friend sysdm.cpl:

 ![alt text](https://github.com/robertsledge/ActiveDirectoryLab/blob/main/7.JPG)

+Let's rename our PC here:

 ![alt text](https://github.com/robertsledge/ActiveDirectoryLab/blob/main/8.JPG)

+Change the name, and then select 'Ok'.

 ![alt text](https://github.com/robertsledge/ActiveDirectoryLab/blob/main/9.JPG)

+And now a quick restart:

 ![alt text](https://github.com/robertsledge/ActiveDirectoryLab/blob/main/10.JPG)

+Ok, so - Every time you start Server 2019, you should have Server Manager pop up.

+When it does, we want to select 'Manage', and then 'Add Roles and Features' at the top:

 ![alt text](https://github.com/robertsledge/ActiveDirectoryLab/blob/main/11.JPG)

 ![alt text](https://github.com/robertsledge/ActiveDirectoryLab/blob/main/12.JPG)